Subash.

 About

-• Software engineer at Reduct Nepal (~1.5 years): started in QA on Programiz Playground, then shipped on execution backends, Guided Projects, and CaseCamp.
+• ~1.5 years at Reduct Nepal: QA on Programiz Playground, then shipping Playground execution backends, Guided Projects, and CaseCamp.

-• BIM background; before this role I led the college IT club and volunteered with AWS Cloud Club Nepal—early practice explaining tech to people who were stuck.
+• BIM background; before industry, I led a college IT club and volunteered with AWS Cloud Club Nepal as a Province Lead—early experience explaining technical things to people who were stuck.

 • Before industry

-Hackathons and community events where I wasn't the most senior person in the room.
-Bulletin (Web3): I helped on a whitepaper with someone already in the ecosystem.
-It didn't ship; it taught me pressure, vague direction, and how to keep moving anyway.
+Hackathons and community work where I wasn’t the most experienced person in the room.
+On Bulletin (Web3), I contributed to a whitepaper with someone already in the ecosystem.
+It didn’t ship—but it taught me how to work under ambiguity, handle pressure, and keep making progress without clear direction.

 • How I work